papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/overview.md

 ## Introduction

 Asset Hub is a [System Parachain](https://wiki.polkadot.network/docs/learn-system-chains){target=_blank} designed to manage and operate assets within the Polkadot network.
-It specializes in creating, managing, and using assets and is considered the primary hub for asset operations in the network.
+It specializes in creating, managing, and, using assets.
+It is considered the primary hub for asset operations in the network.

-DOT is the native token used in the Asset Hub, and it maintains a trusted relationship with the Relay Chain, enabling it to transfer DOT between the two.
+For the Polkadot Asset Hub, the native token is DOT, and for the Kusama Asset Hub, the native token is KSM.
+Both cases maintain a trusted relationship with the relay chain.

+To transfer either DOT or KSM to the Asset Hub, you can refer to [this guide](https://support.polkadot.network/support/solutions/articles/65000181119){target=_blank}.

+Some common use cases for Asset Hub include:

+- Creating and managing assets
+- Transferring non-native tokens and creating NFTs
+- Reducing transfer fees and [existential deposits](https://support.polkadot.network/support/solutions/articles/65000168651){target=_blank}
+- Meeting the existential deposit requirement for insufficient assets

 ## Assets